Has your computer been hacked?

 These will be infrequent and completely random.
 Do not click on any pop up that fits this description.
 A virus scan is always a good starting point in these situations.

 - 6. Your system settings have been changed without you asking for it.
 Similarly to unwanted software add-ons and browser extensions.
 Hackers could deploy malware that changes your computer settings, allowing the infection to cause more and more damage.

 We don’t tend to change our system settings on a regular basis.
 So if you do see a change, don’t assume you did it and simply forgot.
 This is a clue that someone else is trying to take over your device.

-More ways of knowing if your computer or phone has been hacked.
+My computer has been compromised.
+More ways of knowing if your computer has been hacked.